mooreniemi/infection/README.md

 > Now implement the infection algorithm.
 Starting from any given user, the entire connected component of the coaching graph containing that user should become infected.

 This reads like a straight-forward exhaustive graph traversal to me, so my first impulse is a Breadth-First Search though a Depth-First Search would've been fine too.
-With either, we know based on a given graph and some vertex on it, we can find all the other vertices.
+With either, we know based on a given graph and some vertex on it, we can find all the other vertices of that seed vertex's connected component.

 ## partial infection